shaneoh10/price-chart-ms2/TESTING.md

 ![W3C-css](assets/documents/testing-images/w3c-css.png)

 These errors are in the Bootstrap CDN and are therefore out of my control.
-I ran my own CSS through the tester via direct input and there were no errors found.
+I ran my own CSS through the validator via direct input and there were no errors found.

+## Web Browser and Device Testing

+I tested the functionality of the website across a number of browsers and devices to verify that the website is responsive and the code is supported across different browsers.

+- Browsers tested:
+    - Google Chrome
+    - Firefox
+    - Brave
+    - Microsoft Edge
+    - Samsung Browser

+- Devices tested:
+    - Laptop
+    - Desktop
+    - Samsung Galaxy S20
+    - Xiaomi Mi 9

+All website features worked across all browsers and devices tested and the website was responsive on all devices.